Adult Literacy, Numeracy and Cultural Capability

 Our Professional Learning and Development courses aim to enhance the capability of those involved in foundation education in Aotearoa New Zealand.

 Each module consists of a four-week PLD course starting with a workshop, delivered by video conference.

 This is followed by an online community of professional learning.
 Participants will have the opportunity to practise and reflect on the new learning and exchange experiences and ideas with each other and the facilitator.

 Participants can collect evidence of participation and engagement in their PLD Portfolio or Kete.

-They can receive a digital badge, or micro-credential, for participation in each of the three components and a ‘gold badge’ if all three badges are collected.
+They can receive a digital badge for participation in each of the three components and a full course badge if all three badges are collected.

 - Applying Ako (Reciprocal learning and teaching) in your practice